Whey Isolate vs Concentrate: Which Is Better for You?

 Whey isolate production uses cross-flow microfiltration (CFM), which is a sophisticated, non-chemical process.
 CFM uses ceramic membranes to remove fat, lactose, and denatured proteins.
 This gentle, low-temperature technique keeps the protein's native structure intact and creates products that are almost fat-free with minimal lactose.
 The concentrate, on the other hand, goes through less intensive simple filtration and keeps more of whey's original components.

 Ion exchange offers another way to produce isolate by isolating proteins based on their electrical charges.
-Notwithstanding that, CFM proves better because it doesn't use chemicals and preserves valuable bioactive components.
+Both methods are used in industry depending on the desired purity and characteristics.

 Retention of Immune-Boosting Compounds in Concentrate